sanketkumaronline/stocks-analysis/README.md

 Given below are **disadvantages** of refactoring code:

 1. *Time Consuming:* Refactoring code may require a lot of time and efforts especially if a large amount of code has already been written.
-2. *Expertise:* High expertise is required in order to refactor the code.
+2. *Cost:* High expertise is required in order to refactor the code.
+This can increase the overall cost.

 ### How do these pros and cons apply to refactoring the original VBA script?
 **Pros:**